 The Association maintains a working group of state wildlife agency representatives from each regional association that works in partnership with the U.S. Fish and Wildlife Service to engage on CITES issues.

-CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); Bob Broscheid (WAFWA).
+CITES Technical Work Group: Buddy Baker (SEAFWA); Jack Buckley (NEAFWA); Carolyn Caldwell (MAFWA); JIm Devos (WAFWA).

 The last CITES Conference of the Parties (CoP 16) was held in March 2013 in Bangkok, Thailand [download report].
-The next CITES meetings will be held in 2014.
-The Animals Committee will be in the spring 2014 and the Standing Committee in July 2014 Go to www.cites.org for more information.
+The last CITES meetings were the Animals Committee (CITES Technical WG Report) in April 2014 and the Standing Committee in July 2014.
+Go to the AFWA CITES page or www.cites.org for more information.

 Southern Wings Program

 The Southern Wings Program is a partnership of state agencies to provide a funding mechanism for bird conservation projects in Mexico, Central and South America, and the Caribbean.
 Based solidly on the biology that exists about birds that occur in the U.S. and also spend time on wintering grounds, Southern Wings enables financial participation by interested states; produces enables financial participation by interested states; produces progress and accomplishments reports resulting from the states’ investments; and allows states to leverage their funds through the benefits of match.
-In the first 3 years state agencies provided more than $300,000 USD and $550,000 in in-kind support to conservation of state agency priority birds in Mexico, Central and South America and the Caribbean.
-The state agencies also raised more than $220,000 addition dollars from State partners.
+Since 2009 state agencies provided more than $700,000 USD and $550,000 in in-kind support to conservation of state agency priority birds in Mexico, Central and South America and the Caribbean.
 The state agency money was matched by over $800,000.

 > Learn more about Southern Wings